 Matthew Henry Daily Readings by Randall J. Pederson (editor) is available at any good Christian bookstore.
 If you don’t have a Christian bookstore near you, you may want to consider purchasing a copy from one of the online book retailers listed below:

-About the Author:
+About The Author:

 Where to Buy:

-A Transforming Vision: The Lord’s Prayer as a Lens for Life by William Edgar is available at any good Christian bookstore.
+Crown of Thorns is available at any good Christian bookstore.
 If you don’t have a Christian bookstore near you, you may want to consider purchasing a copy from one of the online book retailers listed below:

 *Excerpted from Daily Readings – The Puritans (Christian Heritage, 2012).